nestybox/sysbox-flatcar-preview/README.md

 **NOTE**: Add to that file any other configurations you need for the machine (e.g., users, ssh keys, etc.).

-For example, the steps below show deploy Sysbox on a Google Compute Engine (GCE) virtual machine:
+For example, the steps below deploy Sysbox on a Google Compute Engine (GCE) virtual machine:

 1) Add the ssh authorized key to the [config.yaml](config/config.yaml):